GreptimeTeam/docs/docs/user-guide/operations/configuration.md

 ```

 * `dir`: is the directory where to write logs.
 When using `File` storage, it's `{data_home}/wal` by default.
 It must be configured explicitly when using other storage types such as `S3` etc.
-* `file_size`:  the maximum file size of the WAL log file, default is 1GB.
+* `file_size`:  the maximum size of the WAL log file, default is 1GB.
 * `purge_threshold`  and `purge_interval`: control the purging of wal files.
 * `sync_write`: whether to call `fsync` when writing every log.